Prevention of Significant Deterioration (PSD)

 The NAAQS is a maximum allowable concentration "ceiling."
 A PSD increment, on the other hand, is the maximum concentration increase that is allowed to occur above a baseline concentration for a specific pollutant.
 The baseline concentration is defined for each pollutant and, in general, is equal to the ambient concentration existing at the time that the first complete PSD permit application affecting the area is submitted.
 PSD increments prevent the air quality in clean areas from deteriorating to the level set by the NAAQS.
 Significant deterioration is said to occur when the amount of new pollution would exceed the applicable PSD increment.
 It is important to note, however, that the air quality cannot deteriorate beyond the applicable NAAQS level, even if not all of the PSD increment is consumed.

 The PSD review is lengthy and complicated.
 The permit could take up to 270 days (upon receipt of a complete application) to be issued, including a required public notice and 30-day comment period.
 It is recommended that an applicant schedule a premeeting with the appropriate BAQ Permitting Staff prior to submitting any PSD Applications.
+For a facility locating within 300 km of a Class 1 Area it is recommended to involve early on Federal Land Managers.

 For more information please contact the Bureau of Air Quality at (803) 898-4123 or by email.